nahco314/atcoder-env/README.md

 Also, it eliminates the need for setting up an environment for the language processing system.

+Please note that docker cli must be installed in order to run.

 ## Installation

 If you are using [rye](https://rye-up.com/guide/installation/):